-- 'EBA based on column 2 of Annexes VIII-X': A qualitative argumentation can be applied when it is argued that exposure is absent or not significant, e.g. due to the specific uses of a substance.
-In most of these cases, a weight of evidence approach is needed to justify adaptation (see Section R.4.4 and Chapter R.7). - 'EBA based on the general rules for adaptation of the standard testing regime laid down in Annex XI(3): Here it is stated that 'testing may be omitted based on the exposure scenarios developed in the chemical safety report.
-The justification shall be based on a thorough and rigorous exposure assessment in accordance with section 5 of Annex I (see Section R.5.1.5).
+- EBA based on column 2 of Annexes VIII-X: A qualitative argumentation can be applied when it is argued that exposure is absent or not significant, e.g. due to the specific uses of a substance.
+In most of these cases, a weight of evidence approach is needed to justify adaptation (see Section R.4.4 and Chapter R.7). - Omission of testing based on the general rules for adaptation of the standard testing regime laid down in Annex XI section 3: Here it is stated that 'testing in accordance with Sections 8.6 and 8.7 of Annex VIII and in accordance with Annex IX and Annex X may be omitted, based on the exposure scenario(s) developed in the Chemical Safety Report'.
+The justification shall be based on a exposure assessment in accordance with section 5 of Annex I (see Section R.5.1.5).

-Adaptation for a specific endpoint should be documented in the IUCLID 5 dossier.
-When the argumentation is built on the use of exposure scenarios and related exposure estimates, the documentation in IUCLID 5 should refer to the chemical safety report
+Any adaptation for a specific endpoint has to be documented in the IUCLID 5 dossier.
+When the argumentation is built on the use of exposure scenarios and related exposure estimates, the documentation in IUCLID 5 has to refer to the chemical safety report.